-Maybe you just want to capture better photos of your holiday, better pictures of your family, or you’re looking for a hobby to do in your free time.
+Maybe you just want to capture better photos of your holiday, take better pictures of your family, or you’re looking for a hobby to do in your free time.
 There are several resources online that teach you how to get sharper images or various photography techniques and even I have written on this blog a few of those guides.
-There aren’t many tutorials explaining how to start as a photography hobbyist and I decided to put together this list of things you should know to get started in photography.
+There aren’t many tutorials explaining how to get into photography and I decided to put together this list of things you should know to get started in photography.

 Start With Your Smartphone

 “The best camera is the one you have with you”.
 Ever thought about it?
 Well, Chase Jarvis wrote a book on this check it out here.

 Yes, you have one of the most powerful cameras you can think of in your pocket.
 Your smartphone.People often get caught up buying the latest photo gear and spending a lot of money.
 Please don't make that mistake.
 Don't buy a camera if you want to start photography as a hobby.
 You already have one.
 It's your phone.Click To Tweet